 Microlearning is a great way to support self-directed learning.
 Learners can choose when they learn, what they learn, and how often they learn.

 Employees can review new learning content on their way to work or during a lunch break.
-By tagging microlearning assets to help learners find them easily, you can help individual learners build their own unique learning pathways.
+By tagging microlearning assets to help learners find them easily, you can help individual learners manage their own unique learner systems.

 Instead of skimming through a longer course to find the information they need, they can skip straight to the microlearning unit that can help them solve the problem in front of them.